-Work with a partner.
+Work with a friend.
 Ask and answer.

 - 1. How do you get to school?
 How did your parents get to school? - 2.
-What do you do on the weekend?
-What did your parents do on the weekend when they were your age?
+What do you do at the weekend?
+What did your parents do at the weekend when they were your age?